The following includes parent, teacher and student responsibilities and detailed information about studio life and

 The student’s lesson time is expected take priority in your weekly schedule.
 This communicates to your child how important you feel piano lessons are.
 It is a waste of my time and your money if lessons are missed on a consistent basis.
 Some important considerations include:

 - Each student taking individual weekly lessons is required to participate 1x monthly in a performance class or a Piano Party.
 Students are grouped together based on many variables including age, playing level, and where the teacher feels the student will be most productive and successful.
-These 60 minute classes primarily focus on theory games, ear training, performing for one another, music history, and having musical fun with friends!
+These 50 minute classes primarily focus on theory games, ear training, performing for one another, music history, and having musical fun with friends.

 - Students are expected to arrive punctually with lesson binder, and ALL books.
 Lesson time will not be extended to accommodate tardiness.

 - In becoming part of my studio, you are committing to a full 12 month Studio Year .
 Those students beginning later in the year are expected to commit through the remaining months of the studio year.

 - Students waiting for lessons may wait inside(designated area) unless Covid studio restrictions are in place.
 Outside waiting may be required, if this is the case, and signs will be posted on the front door to note this.
 Please be aware that this is unsupervised and that parents take full responsibility for their child during this time.